babaganosch/NotificationSystem/README.md

 * In the Create event of an object, create a variable holding a new instance of `Receiver`.
 In this same event, call the function subscribe().
 This object is now ready to receive messages over the notification bus.

-* In order to react to messages sent over the bus, you can bind callbacks to messages with the function `add()`.
+* In order to react to messages sent over the bus you bind callbacks to messages with the function `add()`.
 The messages can be of any type, such as enums, numbers, strings etc.

 ```gml
 // Initializing the listener